simontran9/notes/adt_and_algo/adt/stack.md

 ## Overview

-Creates a stack of elements, such that the last in is the first out.
+A stack of elements, such that the last in is the first out (LIFO).

 | Operation             | Description                                                    |
 | --------------------- | -------------------------------------------------------------- |